Tottenham ‘reach agreement with Napoli over £850k Tanguy Ndombele loan transfer with £25m option to buy’ - NewsBreak

 According to transfer expert Fabrizio Romano, Napoli are close to signing the France international on loan in a deal worth almost €1million (£850,000).

-Romano claims Tottenham have accepted the Italian giant's proposal, which also includes a €30m (£25m) buy-out option.
+Tottenham have accepted the Partenopei's proposal, which also includes a €30m (£25m) buy-out option.

-However, SunSport understands the two clubs are still in talks over a final agreement

 Romano tweeted: "Napoli are now set to sign Tanguy Ndombele from Tottenham.